 Household consumption in the Netherlands increased by 2.7 percent year-on-year in November 2022, accelerating from an upwardly revised 0.9 percent growth in the prior month and pointing to the fastest growth since July.
 Spending on services picked up (7.1% vs 4.2% in October), boosted by telephone and internet subscriptions, insurance, a visit to the hairdresser, a restaurant, or a football match.
 At the same time, consumption of goods fell at a softer rate (-2.9% vs -3.4%), mainly led by durable goods (-2.7%), other goods (-1.6%), and food, drinks, and tobacco (-4.1%). source: Statistics Netherlands

 Personal Spending in Netherlands averaged 0.93 percent from 2000 until 2022, reaching an all time high of 15.30 percent in February of 2022 and a record low of -17.00 percent in April of 2020.
 This page provides - Netherlands Consumer Spending MoM- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Netherlands Household Consumption YoY - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Personal Spending in Netherlands is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Personal Spending in Netherlands to stand at 2.30 in 12 months time.
-In the long-term, the Netherlands Household Consumption YoY is projected to trend around 1.00 percent in 2020, according to our econometric models.
+Personal Spending in Netherlands is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Netherlands Household Consumption YoY is projected to trend around -1.20 percent in 2024 and 2.10 percent in 2025, according to our econometric models.